 \section{Introduction}

 Uncertainty quantification (UQ) has emerged as an active field in contemporary machine learning research and practice\textemdash{}particularly in supervised regression settings.
-Mostly due to application of AI systems to safety-critical tasks, research has focused on quantifying uncertainty in domains such as weather forecasting \citep{NeuralNetworksforPostprocessingEnsembleWeatherForecasts, bülte2024uncertaintyquantificationdatadrivenweather}, energy systems \citep{en16083522}, autonomous driving \citep{michelmore2018evaluatinguncertaintyquantificationendtoend} or healthcare \citep{uq_mri,lohr2024towards}.
+Mostly due to the application of AI systems to safety-critical tasks, research has focused on quantifying uncertainty in domains such as weather forecasting \citep{NeuralNetworksforPostprocessingEnsembleWeatherForecasts, bülte2024uncertaintyquantificationdatadrivenweather}, energy systems \citep{en16083522}, autonomous driving \citep{michelmore2018evaluatinguncertaintyquantificationendtoend} or healthcare \citep{uq_mri,lohr2024towards}.
 Having a thorough understanding of uncertainty is key in these domains.

-In the aforementioned supervised learning tasks, the focus is usually on \emph{predictive uncertainty}, which describes the uncertainty of the outcome $y \in \mathcal{Y}$ given underlying data $\bm x \in \mathcal{X}$.
-There has been a particular emphasis on distinguishing \emph{aleatoric} (AU) and \emph{epistemic} uncertainty (EU), as well as the decomposition of \emph{total} uncertainty (TU) into its aleatoric and epistemic components \citep{hullermeier2021aleatoric}.
+In the aforementioned supervised learning tasks, the focus is usually on \emph{predictive uncertainty}, which describes the uncertainty of the outcome $\by \in \mathcal{Y}$ given underlying data $\bx \in \mathcal{X}$.
+There has been a particular emphasis on distinguishing \emph{aleatoric} and \emph{epistemic} uncertainty, as well as the decomposition of \emph{total} uncertainty into its aleatoric and epistemic components \citep{hullermeier2021aleatoric}.
 Aleatoric uncertainty captures the inherent randomness in the data-generating process.
 As it represents variability that cannot be reduced even with more data, it is often referred to as \emph{irreducible} uncertainty.
-Sources of AU include inherent randomness in physical systems or measurement errors.
+Sources of aleatoric uncertainty include inherent randomness in physical systems or measurement errors.
 In contrast, epistemic uncertainty arises from a lack of knowledge or understanding about the underlying data-generating process, which can be reduced by acquiring additional data or improving the model itself.
-Therefore, EU is also referred to as \emph{reducible} uncertainty.
+Therefore, epistemic uncertainty is also referred to as \emph{reducible} uncertainty.

 When analyzing uncertainty, it is of particular importance to distinguish between the \emph{representation} and the \emph{quantification} of uncertainty.
 The latter refers to the task of measuring (types of) uncertainty conveyed by a given representation.
 While aleatoric uncertainty can effectively be represented by probability distributions, representing epistemic uncertainty poses significant challenges.
 In fact, there is a general consensus that epistemic uncertainty \emph{cannot} be represented by means of classical probability theory.
 Consequently, higher-order formalisms are adopted, such as second-order distributions (distributions of distributions) or credal sets (sets of probability distributions) \citep{levi1980enterprise, walley1991statistical}.